Harphies/AI/workflow.md

 # step 1: package selection

-- Import all the packages into one cell of the Notebook (packages for data cleaning, model development and evaluation)
+- The first things is to import all the neccesary packages needed for this project (packages for data cleaning, model development and evaluation)

 # step 2: Settings

 - device configuration (pytorch)
-- hyperparameters definitions (deep learning)
+- define all the hyperparameters to be used and need to be tuned to achieve a better accuracy
-- load the data and explore
+- Load and explore the data

 # step 3: Define the arcitecture of the model such as